home-assistant/home-assistant.io/source/_integrations/steam_online.markdown

   - '@tkdrob'
 ---

-The `steam` integration will allow you to track the online status of public [Steam](https://steamcommunity.com) accounts.
+The Steam integration will allow you to track the online status of public [Steam](https://steamcommunity.com) accounts.

 {% include integrations/config_flow.md %}